owulveryck/blog/content/post/cfg-mgmt-camp.md

 * when were serets used?
 * what is the attack surface ?
 * what do we do in the event of compromise?

+## Goals of vault:

+* single source for secrets, certificates
+* programmatic application access (automated)
+* operator access (manual)
+* practical security
+* modern data center friendly(private or cloud, commodity hardware, highly available, etc.)

+MK :Everything is about resuse

+self-healing infrastrycture

+# Container and metadata
+containers labels

+The power of system packages lies not in the file format but in the *metadata*

+## Standards : the power of agreement

+Without complete metadata we can't trust the tools built on top